google/tarpc/README.md

 }
 ```

-The `service!` macro expands to a collection of items that collectively form an
+The `service!` macro expands to a collection of items that collectively form an rpc service.
+In the
-rpc service.
-In the above example, the macro is called within the
+above example, the macro is called within the `hello_service` module.
+This module will contain a
-`hello_service` module.
-This module will contain a `Client` type, a `Service`
+`Client` (and `AsyncClient`) type, and a `Service` trait.
+The trait provides `default fn`s for
-trait, and a `serve` function. `serve` can be used to start a server listening
-on a tcp port.
+starting the service: `spawn` and `spawn_with_config`, which start the service listening on a tcp
+port.
 A `Client` (or `AsyncClient`) can connect to such a service.
-Any
-type implementing the `Service` trait can be passed to `serve`.
-These generated
-types are specific to the echo service, and make it easy and ergonomic to write
+These generated types make it
-servers without dealing with sockets or serialization directly.
+easy and ergonomic to write servers without dealing with sockets or serialization directly.
 See the
 tarpc_examples package for more sophisticated examples.

 ## Documentation